Stoughton, Massachusetts: Parks and recreation

 Several organizations exist in the town for recreation and sports.

 The Recreation Department offers a variety of activities throughout the year for both children and adults.

+Stoughton High School’s football program was long led by Greg Burke, who became head coach in 1990 after previously serving as a local assistant coach and playing linebacker at Northeastern University.
+Over his career, Burke recorded a 188–136–4 overall record and guided the team to five South Sectional playoff appearances.
+Under his leadership, Stoughton earned Hockomock League titles in 2001, 2011, and 2014, including the school’s first outright Davenport Division championship since 1975.
+In 2019, Burke was inducted into the Massachusetts High School Football Coaches Association Hall of Fame, becoming the second coach in school history to receive the honor.

 The Stoughton Youth Athletic Club (STOYAC) offers girls softball, boys and girls basketball, football and cheering.

 Stoughton Youth Soccer League (SYSL) offers both in-town and travel soccer programs for spring and fall season in divisions ranging from u5 and u6 (co-ed) to u16 and even u18, when there is sufficient participation.
 The league is based at the Kolz Soccer Complex on West Street, where the league maintains three fields, a concession stand and bathroom facilities.
 All in-town and home travel games are played at the Kolz Complex.
 Practices are held there and at other locations around town.
 SYSL participates in the South Shore Soccer League for travel soccer programs.

 Stoughton Youth Baseball is affiliated with Cal Ripken Baseball and Babe Ruth Baseball.
 It offers skills programs for 5-year-old children; t-ball and instructional leagues for ages 6 and 7; and divisions for 8- and 9-year-olds, and 10-, 11- and 12-year-olds.

 Stoughton Lacrosse offers programs and leagues for both boys and girls in four divisions, u9, u11, u13 and u15.